rseward/resume_reviewer/README.md

 make runui
 ```

-This should start the web app and a browser window pointed to the interface.
+This should start the web app and a browser window pointed to the interface running on the local machine.
+Please note the current project runs locally
+but uses Google Gemini for generating a response.
+Ergo your document will be sent to Gemini to produce a response.
+If this is unacceptable, the original
+inspiration for this project is based on ollama and local models.
+Personally that implementation is a far bit more complicated and the results it
+produces is a little less cogent in my opinion.

 ### Step 5